The 7 Key Features Every Additive Manufacturing Workflow Software Should Include

 Permission-based access

-Metadata tagging for easy search
+Metadata tagging for easy searching

 6. Quality Control & Compliance Tools